 The length of time you will need to take simple pain relief is related to the amount of bruising.
-Bruising nearly always looks frightful.
-It is usually a superficial bruise making you look literally 'black & blue'.
-Bruising can extend over a few days.
+Bruising always looks frightful.
+It is usually a superficial bruise making you look literally 'black & blue.'
+Bruising can extend over a few days and cause swelling particularly in the scrotum and base of the penis.
 The site of the hernia repaired dictates how large and where the bruise can be felt.

-The key point is: No matter how large the bruise, some simple pain relief and waiting up to a few weeks will fix it.
+The key point is: No matter how large the bruise or any swelling, some simple pain relief and waiting up to a few weeks will fix it.

 Bruising is complicated.
-There are a lot of factors that influence the extent of bruising, including:
+Many factors influence the extent of bruising, including: